 Response/revisions: Ozone is a regional pollutant.
 The Las Flores Canyon monitoring station typically records high ozone values when there are elevated temperatures, stagnant air conditions, and ozone precursors produced locally and transported in from other areas.
-Additional information regarding the exceedances will be presented at the October CAC meeting.
+Additional information regarding the exceedances were presented at the October CAC meeting and were also included in Chapter 2 of the Plan.